parthplc/ml-template/README.md

 ## Getting started

-* Since we are following a specific modified cookie cutter for ml-projects first download structure from here [project](https://drive.google.com/drive/folders/117FUpr-tvNRYJGuLw2XxE7vSpxX9i0rb?usp=sharing)
+* Since we are following a specific modified cookie cutter for ml-projects first download structure from here [project](https://drive.google.com/drive/folders/117FUpr-tvNRYJGuLw2XxE7vSpxX9i0rb?usp=sharing) .
+This would be standard practice for each project.

-* Download the folder and rename foldername.
+* Download the Zip file and unzip it and rename foldername.
 Then

 ```
 cd foldername
 ```

 * Create a virtual env and activate it

 ```
 python -m venv env